 Why Accreditation matters for students

-Choosing where to study is one of the most important decisions you'll make—and accreditation plays a key role in that choice.
+Choosing where to study is one of the most important decisions you'll make, and accreditation should play a key role in that choice.
 The accreditation status of an institution or academic program can significantly impact your future career opportunities.

 In many fields, such as nursing, engineering, and education, state regulations and employer requirements may mandate a degree from an accredited institution or program.

-Accreditation ensures that academic programs meet established standards of quality.
+Broadly speaking, accreditation ensures that academic programs meet established standards of quality.
 It provides assurance that your education will prepare you with the knowledge and skills needed to succeed in your field of study.
+A few more specific benefits of attending an AAC-accredited Ayurvedic educational programs include:

 institutional vs programmatic accreditation